SwedbankPay/developer.swedbankpay.com/payments/trustly/seamless-view.md

 A Trustly payment is a straightforward way to perform a direct-bank payment.
 It can be followed up by posting a cancellation or reversal transaction.

 An example of an abbreviated `POST` request is provided below.
 Each individual field of the JSON document is described in the following section.
-An example of an expanded `POST` request is available in the [other features section].
+An example of an expanded `POST` request is available in [Payment resource] [payment-resource].

 When properly set up in your merchant/webshop site and the payer starts the payment process, you need to make a `POST` request towards Swedbank Pay with your